Standing waves for a Schr\"odinger system with three waves interaction

 where $\lambda_3=\lambda_1+\lambda_2$.

 Under certain conditions, the existence, uniqueness and multiplicity of solutions of \eqref{eqA0.2} have been studied by many authors.
 We refer the reader to \cite{LO,CZT,PA,WJ} and the references therein.
-In particular, the authors in \cite{CCO,CCO1} studied the orbital stability of scalar solutions (semi-trivial standing waves) for system \eqref{eqA0.1} of the form $(e^{i\omega t}u,0,0)$, $(0,e^{i\omega t}u,0)$, $(0,0,e^{i\omega t}u)$, where $\omega>0$ and $u\in H^1(\R^N,\R)$ is the unique positive radial solution of
+In particular, the authors of \cite{CCO,CCO1} studied the orbital stability of solutions (semi-trivial standing waves) for system \eqref{eqA0.1} of the form $(e^{i\omega t}u,0,0)$, $(0,e^{i\omega t}u,0)$, $(0,0,e^{i\omega t}u)$, (such kind of solutions, with two trivial components, are called \textit{scalar solutions}) where $\omega>0$ and $u\in H^1(\R^N,\R)$ is the unique positive radial solution of